pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 Antonio was a person with an extremely good credit history but he still defaulted because of something beyond his control.
 Peer-to-Peer lending had failed because it had failed to **diversify**.
-What are the chances that a ship wrecks?
-Had Shylock given his money to a million people, the losses would be miniscule and could be easily covered up with risk premiums in the interest rate.
+What are the chances that shipwrecks?
+Had Shylock given his money to a million people, the losses would be minuscule and could be easily covered up with risk premiums in the interest rate.

 ## Federal Reserve of United States

 The concept of
 [Federal Reverse Bank](https://en.wikipedia.org/wiki/Federal_Reserve_Bank)
-in United states was borrowed from
+in the United States was borrowed from European countries in the 1910s.
-European countries in 1910s.
 What was happening is that some people with malicious intent would declare that a bank is going to go bankrupt even though it was actually quite healthy.
 No bank keeps deposited money in lockers and pays interest on them.
-Instead a major portion of the money is invested.
+Instead, a major portion of the money is invested.
 When all the people rushed to take their money out, the bank would be unable to clear it's current liabilities and would go bankrupt.
-Federal bank became the liquidity provider since it could print money whenever it wished and give it to the bank to cover up for their short-term liabilities.
-This is the current solution to the age old banking problem.
+The Federal bank became the liquidity provider since it could print money whenever it wished and give it to the bank to cover up for their short-term liabilities.
+This is the current solution to the age-old banking problem.

 ## Subprime Mortgage Crisis